frankframework/frankframework/Docker.md

 ## Environment variables

-Environment variables can be used to set parameters.
-Environment variables have the highest precedence and override parameters set in .property files supplied by Tomcat, resources and configurations.
+Environment variables can be used to set properties.
+Environment variables have the highest precedence and override application properties set in .property files supplied by Tomcat, resources and configurations.

-Environment variables can be used to replace parameters set inside Tomcat configuration files such as `server.xml` and `context.xml`.
+Environment variables can also be used to replace properties set inside Tomcat configuration files such as `server.xml` and `context.xml`.

 Do not use environment variables for secrets!